amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

 Flow
 ====

-Flow sublist includes exactly one sublist, either `"Darcy Problem`" or `"Richards Problem`".
+Flow sublist includes exactly one sublist, either `"Darcy Problem`" or `"Richards problem`".
 Structure of both sublists is quite similar.
 We make necessary comments on their differences.

 Water retention models
 -----------------------

-User defines water retention models in sublist `"Water retention models`".
+User defines water retention models in sublist `"water retention models`".
 It contains as many sublists,
-e.g. `"Soil 1`", `"Soil 2`", etc, as there are different soils.
+e.g. `"SOIL_1`", `"SOIL_2`", etc, as there are different soils.
-This list is required for `"Richards Problem`" only.
+This list is required for `"Richards problem`" only.

 The water retention models are associated with non-overlapping regions.
 Each of the sublists (e.g. `"Soil 1`") includes a few mandatory parameters: region name, model name, and parameters for the selected model.